Borlaug International Agricultural Science and Technology Fellowship 2020 for Developing Countries – USA

 - Consideration is also given to the relevance of the applicant’s research area to the research topics highlighted in the application announcement and to global food security and trade.

 Number of Awardees: not specified

 Value of Scholarship: Each fellow works one-on-one with a mentor at a U.S. university, research center or government agency.
 The U.S. mentor will later visit the fellow’s home institution to continue collaboration.
 Fellows may also attend the annual World Food Prize Symposium, held each October in Des Moines, Iowa.

 Candidates must apply via the online application system (link below).
 The following information will be required:

 - Completed application form

-- Official copy of transcript for college/university degree(s) received
+- Copy of transcript or diploma for all college/university degree(s) received

 - Copy of passport identification page

 USDA requires interested applicants to contact the Foreign Service Post in their home country for the approved list of topics.